khabeko/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.

-Order by number of requests, most active host or IP at the top
+ a command that finds all empty files and directories in the current directory and all sub-directories.

+Only the names of the files and directories should be displayed (not the entire path)

+Hidden files should be listed

+One file name per line

+The listing should end with a new line

-You are not allowed to use grep, egrep, fgrep or rgrep
+You are not allowed to use basename, grep, egrep, fgrep or rgrep